List of Power Rangers Mystic Force characters: Daggeron

 When Udonna left to find Leanbow, he oversaw the Rangers' activities until her return.
 He gained a new nemesis in Megahorn of the Ten Terrors, being almost killed by him in their first battle before playing a key role in bringing him down in The Snow Prince.
 He was killed by the Master in the final battle, but was revived by Necrolai at Leelee's behest.
 Itassis then approached him, seeking knowledge of courage.

 Daggeron would go on to join his students in the final battle with the Warstar Armada in Super Megaforce.

 As the Solaris Knight, Daggeron wields the power of the Sun and owns a feline genie named Jenji.
 In battle, he can convert Jenji's lamp into a blaster called the Solaris Laser Lamp which, in addition to always hitting its intended target, can launch Jenji forth in a bright stream of light in a finishing move called the "Jenji Shining Attack".
-He was also seen with a sword in one episode when he was in his Mystic Mode.
+He was also seen with a knightly sword in one episode when he was in his Mystic Mode.
 Daggeron pilots the Solar Streak train, which can transform into the Solar Streak Megazord.
 He uses a Magic Carpet to get around Briarwood, sometimes racing on it with the Mystic Racers.
 Daggeron also has an Ancient Mystic Mode like Leanbow.
 He first used it in battle with Imperious, and used it to defeat him.
 However, despite the power of the Mystic Mode, it was ineffective against Megahorn before Daggeron found out his weak spot.

 Daggeron is portrayed by John Tui, who previously portrayed Anubis Cruger in Power Rangers S.P.D.